Conditions of employment

 The code of conduct provides a set of guidelines for all City employees.

 This code guides everything we do and outlines what is expected for all employees.

 Equal employment opportunities

-The City is committed to incorporating the principles of diversity, respect, equity and merit into our equal employment opportunity (EEO) and anti-discrimination programs and strategies for employees and prospective employees.
+The City is committed to incorporating the principles of diversity, respect, equity and merit into our equal employment opportunity and anti-discrimination programs and strategies for employees and prospective employees.

 - creating an environment free of discrimination and harassment